w3f/Grants-Program/applications/stampika.md

 These values are estimated based on an number of 250 users and 1,000 stamp NFTs minted in a timespan of 90 days.

 Boost to on-chain activity.
-stampika’s pilot plans to creates 250 new wallets; if even 10 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~325 — a 10 % lift <https://assethub-polkadot.subscan.io/tools/charts?type=account>.
-With 1,000 stamp claims over the period (≈11/day - 1,000 / 90 days) the network can also see signed extrinsics climb from ~600 <https://assethub-polkadot.subscan.io/tools/charts?type=extrinsic> to ~611 per day.
+stampika’s pilot plans to creates 250 new wallets; if even 10 % return to claim stamps each day, Asset Hub’s daily active accounts jump from ~300 to ~325 - a 10% lift.
+With 1,000 stamp claims over the period (≈11/day - 1,000 / 90 days) the network can also see signed extrinsics climb from ~600 d to ~611 per day.

+sources:

+1. daily active wallet source: <https://assethub-polkadot.subscan.io/tools/charts?type=account>
+2. daily signed extrinsics source: <https://assethub-polkadot.subscan.io/tools/charts?type=account>

 NFT volume catalyst.
 Those 1,000 stamps are NFT Mints, and will boost NFT mint numbers on Asset Hub by roughly 50% from ~600 (average mint rate per month ≈ 333 - 1,000/3 months).
 Number of Active NFT Users can also jump by 250, a big contrast to the current active number of 60.